truenas/middleware/docs/userguide/freenas_system.rst

 If this system had a mirrored boot device and one device had a "Status" of *OFFLINE*, one could click the device to replace, then click its "Replace" button.
 Note that **you cannot replace the boot device if it is the only boot device** as it contains the operating system itself.

-Figure 5.3c shows a sample boot menu containing entries for the default, initial, and wizard generated boot environments.
+Figure 5.3c shows a sample boot menu containing entries for the default and initial boot environments.

 **Figure 5.3c: Boot Environments in Boot Menu**